Akashmathwani/gql-test/README.md

 - Run ```npm install```
 - Run ```npm run start_local_dev``` to run project in local env.
 - Once you run the above command, the Apollo GraphQL Server will start on PORT 4000.
 Go to ```http://localhost:4000/graphql``` to explore queries and mutations in playground.
-- Before you commit the code to github, you'll see that Husky is being used to set these pre commit hooks.
-This is to make sure that we dont push any mistaken or wrong code to github. ```npm run check``` is the command which checks linting, prettify and runs all test cases.

 ## UnderStanding Code